-Before you arrive on campus, there are several important tasks you must complete in order to begin our program.
+Before you arrive on campus at Pacific University, there are several important tasks you must complete in order to begin our program in the School of Pharmacy.
 Please refer to this page for important information on deadlines and instructions for completing background checks and drug testing, immunizations, getting your pharmacy intern license, and sending official transcripts.

 Because of requirements by Pacific University as well as IPPE and APPE experiential sites, you will be required to do drug screenings and have criminal background checks performed at various times throughout your 3 years at Pacific.
 The cost for these screenings are the responsibility of the student.

 Certiphi Screening, Inc. provides background investigations, drug testing and immunization tracking services to higher education institutions across the country.
 If you have questions about a screening, please use the following contact information:

 800-803-9582 | email@example.com

 For students starting in August of 2014, Pacific University School of Pharmacy will be utilizing the centralized Background Check and Drug Testing service through PharmCAS.
 The company, Certiphi Screening Inc., will email students shortly after they are accepted with instructions.
 This information may be sent in two separate messages, one for background check, the other for drug screen.
 It is important to complete both processes simultaneously.
 Students should try to complete these requirements within 45 days of confirming their attendance with the program.
 We understand it is not always possible to complete these items within that timeframe.
 The final deadline for completing the Background Check and Drug Testing is June 2, 2014.